INEOS’ dream of winning the America’s Cup – and ending 170 years of hurt for Britain – is over.

 During training most of the data was analysed by the entire design and sailing team the following day.

-Britannia is made up of about 17,300 individual parts, which were all tested and weighed before they went on the boat.
+Britannia was made up of about 17,300 individual parts, which were all tested and weighed before they went on the boat.

-According to the rules – set by the current cup holders Team Emirates New Zealand – each boat must not weigh more than 6520kg.
+Current cup holders Emirates Team New Zealand had insisted that each boat must not weigh more than 6520kg.

-“There is no give or take,” said Ben.
+“There was no give or take,” said Sir Ben.

-At INEOS TEAM UK, it has been naval architect Alan Boot’s job to monitor the weight of the boat.
+At INEOS TEAM UK, it had been naval architect Alan Boot’s job to monitor the weight of the boat.

-His job was to record everything that went on board, from the bolts on the instrument displays to the drive rain assembly, and flag up any potential problems.
+He had to record everything that went on board, from the bolts on the instrument displays to the drive train assembly, and flag up any potential problems.

-To help cut down on the crew’s weight, the wing trimmer, the pilot and Ben all shed a few pounds.
+To help cut down on the crew’s weight, the wing trimmer, the pilot and Sir Ben had all shed a few pounds.

-“It’s the grinders we wanted to be as heavy as they possibly could be to maximise the power output,” said Ben.
+“It was the grinders we wanted to be as heavy as they possibly could be to maximise the power output,” said Sir Ben.

-The America’s Cup is the only major international sporting trophy that Britain has failed to win.
+The America’s Cup – described by Sir Jim as the pinnacle of sailing – is the only major international sporting trophy that Britain has failed to win.

-For all the latest news about INEOS TEAM UK’s America’s Cup campaign visit: ineosteamuk.com
+For all the latest news about INEOS TEAM UK, please log on to www.ineosteamuk.com

 Britannia has changed significantly from the team’s first race The AC75 cannot weigh more than 6,520kg without the sails and crew.